Romantic poetry: The Sublime

-Reaction against Neoclassicism
+Reaction against neoclassicism

 Romantic poetry contrasts with Neoclassical poetry, which was the product of intellect and reason, while Romantic poetry is more the product of emotion.
 Romantic poetry at the beginning of the nineteenth century was a reaction against the set standards, conventions of eighteenth-century poetry.
 According to William J. Long, "[T]he Romantic movement was marked, and is always marked, by a strong reaction and protest against the bondage of rule and custom which in science and theology as well as literature, generally tend to fetter the free human spirit."

 Imagination

 Belief in the importance of the imagination is a distinctive feature of romantic poets such as John Keats, Samuel Taylor Coleridge and P. B. Shelley, unlike the neoclassical poets.
-Keats said, “I am certain of nothing but of the holiness of the Heart's affections and the truth of Imagination- What the imagination seizes as beauty must be truth.”
+Keats said, "I am certain of nothing but of the holiness of the Heart's affections and the truth of Imagination- What the imagination seizes as beauty must be truth."
 For Wordsworth and William Blake, as well as Victor Hugo and Alessandro Manzoni, the imagination is a spiritual force, is related to morality, and they believed that literature, especially poetry, could improve the world.
 The secret of great art, Blake claimed, is the capacity to imagine.
 To define imagination, in his poem "Auguries of Innocence", Blake said:

 Nature poetry

 Love for nature is another important feature of Romantic poetry, as a source of inspiration.
 This poetry involves a relationship with external nature and places, and a belief in pantheism.
 However, the Romantic poets differed in their views about nature.
 Wordsworth recognized nature as a living thing, teacher, god, and everything.
 These feelings are fully developed and expressed in his epic poem The Prelude.
-In his poem "The Tables Turn" he writes:
+In his poem "The Tables Turned" he writes:

 Shelley was another nature poet, who believed that nature is a living thing and there is a union between nature and man.
 Wordsworth approaches nature philosophically, while Shelley emphasizes the intellect.
 John Keats was another lover of nature, but Coleridge differs from other Romantic poets of his age, in that he has a realistic perspective on nature.
 He believes that nature is not the source of joy and pleasure, but rather that people's reactions to it depend on their mood and disposition.
 Coleridge believed that joy does not come from external nature, but that it emanates from the human heart.